 One of my biggest regrets in life was not buying Bitcoin in 2011 when I wrote about it.
 Or maybe I should have bought them in 2013 when I wrote that they weren’t going away.
 Or maybe I should have bought some in 2015 when I wrote about it then.

-I haven’t written about Bitcoin much since then, because it hurts to have missed the train.
+I haven’t written about Bitcoin much since then, because it hurts to have missed the train before the bull run.
 Well now that I’m on the train, expect it to come to a complete stop.
 In fact, that’s almost what immediately when I bought it.
 It dropped 10% right away.
 Same with Dogecoin.
 This kind of stuff happens with crypto-currency.

 The toughest thing about Bitcoin is getting started.
 I didn’t know where to buy it.
 My Robinhood account is the kids’ money, so I couldn’t do it there.
 I kept looking into Paypal, but their fee structure incentivizes you buy over $1000 at one time.
 I just wanted to dabble with some small amounts and dollar cost average if it drops.